ajitsands/catchingnodataondatatable/README.md

 # catching no data on datatable
-When no data in the datatable , here is the code to catach the error
+When no data in the datatable , here is the code to catach the error Using Jquery